jenpetsmit/the-docs/.docs/YAML.md

+---
 layout: page
-title: "Attempt to Write a YAML in OpenAPI"
+title: "First Attempt to Write a YAML in OpenAPI"
 permalink: /yaml
+---

 # eutils.yml
 **A Work in Progress**